lucyzimmo/LeadershipInfluence/technicalplan.md

 # Strategic & Technical Thinking

-This prototype demonstrates how Sway can translate verified supporter data into deployable influence insights—while remaining honest about data limitations and the product's current stage.
-The architecture prioritizes clarity, defensibility, and actionability over precision and scale.

 ## What shortcuts or simplifications did you make?

 To fit the time constraint and focus on decision quality over infrastructure, the following simplifications were made: